pr0xh4ck/Python/README.md

 ### virtual-environment

-- How to create virtual environment
+- How to create virtual environment.
 ```
 pip3 install virtualenv
 ```

-- now you need to create separate folder for your virtual env
+- Now you need to create separate folder for your virtual env.
 ```
 mkdir virtualenv
 ```

-- then go to your folder
+- Then go to your folder.
 ```
 cd virtualenv
 ```

-- folder declaration
+- Folder declaration.
 ```
 python3 -m venv env
 ```

-- path declaration
+- Path declaration.
 ```
 source env/bin/activate
 ```

-- now check
+- Now check.
 ```
 which python3
 ```